Streetlife: The Untold History of Europe's Twentieth Century

 Streetlife: The Untold History of Europe's Twentieth Century is a 2011 book by the British academic Leif Jerram.

 Synopsis

 Jerram investigates the transformation of Europe from the street level "from riot and revolution to sporting culture and sexual adventure".

 Reception

 In The Independent Christopher Hirst characterized the work as "lively" and in The Financial Times the book was praised as an "enjoyably idiosyncratic and provocative journey".
 A lengthy review was also published in The Times Literary Supplement where the book was described as an "unromanticised, sweeping and informed cultural history of European cities in the long twentieth century".
+Diederick Klein Kranenburg in the journal International Review of Social History praised it as "both an important historical study and a real page turner".